Pleckgate High School CEIAG Policy 2021-22

 - Our strategy is agreed and supported by our governing body.

 - Education around the Local Labour Market (LLM) is supported through the use of online learning applications such as Unifrog as well as outside speakers, taster days and formal assembly time.
-This information will then be further supported during regular tutor time sessions and Super Learning
+This information will then be further supported during regular tutor time sessions.

 - Our school website has links to relevant and up to date information for pupils and parents to access to inform them on the options for post 16 education and employment in the local area.